sharinglaw.net

 And don't forget that you need a will as well.
 You never know.
 I'm still getting notices about unclaimed property, tax refunds, etc. that pop up years later not to mention wrongful death actions and royalties everyone forgot about.

 For further information on living trusts and estate planning, send email to me or write to me at the address shown.
 I can only provide general information, and will not provide advice about a particular case without a formal engagement.
-Writing to me does not create an attorney-client relationship These days (2023) I am pretty busy to it may take a while to get an appointment - I may still be lured into answering an email if your question is interesting!
+Writing to me does not create an attorney-client relationship These days (2024) we are pretty busy so it may take a while to get an appointment - I may still be lured into answering an email if your question is interesting!

 DISCLAIMER: